minar09/yolov3-pytorch/README.md

 # Disclaimer

 This repository is a customized version for single class training.
-For more details and issues, please refer to the original repositry: https://github.com/ultralytics/yolov3.
+For more details and issues, please refer to the original repository: https://github.com/ultralytics/yolov3.

 # Introduction